tchajed/sys-verif-fa25/docs/notes/lec1.md

   \forall b, n\ldotp 0 \leq n \to \texttt{FastExp}(b, n) = \texttt{SlowExp}(b, n).
 $$
 The equation looks pretty but it's still not totally precise!
 Why can we treat `FastExp` (and `SlowExp` for that matter) as a function?
 What if it doesn't terminate, or prints to the screen?
 What about a similar function that takes a pointer as an input?
 We'll solve these issues eventually.

+If we can formalize the statement above, and _prove_ it, we gain a lot of confidence in `FastExp`'s correctness: it's as good as using `SlowExp`, with the advantage of being faster (due to a separate analysis; performance isn't part of the verification guarantees).

+## Outline of this class

+- **Coq foundations: functional programs**
+  - Coq: mechanized theorem proving
+  - Functional programming
+  - Specifying and verifying functional programs
+- **Separation logic: Go programs**
+  - GooseLang: Modeling Go programs
+  - Separation logic for heap reasoning
+  - Verifying Go programs
+  - Sequential data structure case studies
+- **Concurrency**
+  - Ghost state
+  - Separation logic specs for concurrency primitives
+  - Concurrent data structure case studies